weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy-swarm.md

   3. create `weave-2` as a Swarm agent
   4. create `weave-3` as a Swarm agent

 The swarm discovery token is a unique cluster ID.
-Normally this token is created after the hosts have been provisioned, and you are about to define the Swarm, but since this is a sandbox scenario that uses Virtualbox, the token is generated beforehand, so that it can be used as a command line option during the VM creation.
+Normally this token is created after the hosts have been provisioned, and usedas you define the Swarm, but since this is a sandbox scenario that uses Virtualbox, the token is generated beforehand, so that it can be used as a command line option during the VM creation.

 For more information see the [Docker Swarm Documentation](https://docs.docker.com/swarm/install-w-machine/).

 ##<a name="swarm-token"></a>Generate the Swarm Discovery Token

-There are a two ways to generate the token, one is after the VMs have been created, which requires a Swarm image to be downloaded which is then used to generate the token, and the other, generates it from a discovery service website, and returns it via curl.
+There are a two ways to generate the token, one is after the VMs have been created, which requires a swarm image to be downloaded which is then used to generate the token, and the other, generates it from a discovery service website, and returns it via curl.
 This example uses the latter, (which incidently is not recommended for production).

 Generate a token with: